kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 *Increase design resolution* (switching all signs)

 One can improve the aliasing structure of a design when switching all the signs of all factors from the first fraction.

+..
+Double check this and give an example; e.g. a 2^{5-2} design (a resolution III design) has 8 runs; what are the complementary 8 runs to increase resolution; show what the resolution and defining relationships for the 16 runs become; show the generators for both sets of 8 runs; show the generators for the combined set of 16 runs that would have been used.

 In the :math:`2^{7-4}_\text{III}` example, we ran 8 experiments.
 If we now run another 8 experiments with all the signs switched, then these 8+8 experiments would be equivalent to a :math:`2^{7-3}_\text{IV}` design.
 This resolution IV design means that all the main effects can now be estimated without confounding from any two-factor interactions.
 However, the two-factor interactions are still confounded with themselves.